isotoma/threat-model-manager/README.md

 ## Output

-The output is a graphviz dot file, and a png, a legend png and an html file of threats which can be pasted into a document.
+The output is a graphviz dot file per component, and one overall, plus pngs for each.

 Numeric references are generated on the fly, but are not stable if you add or remove nodes or flows.